clemsonciti/palmetto-examples/Clarity3D/README.md

     curl -LOf https://github.com/clemsonciti/palmetto-examples/raw/master/Clarity3D/input.3dem
     ```

-3. Load the Sigrity module (which includes Clarity 3D), and start the workbench:
+3. Load the Sigrity module (which includes Clarity 3D) and mesa, then start the
+   workbench.
+The mesa library is needed for some of the 3D functionality.
+If
+   mesa is not loaded, it may crash with `Aborted (core dump)`.

     ```
-    module load cadence/Sigrity22
+    module load cadence/Sigrity22 mesa/22.0.2-gcc
     clarity3dworkbench
     ```